 We left Mont-Tremblant feeling satisfied and elated with our little road trip.
 Though it was pouring rain on our last day, and we did not get to go on our hike, we were happy to have enjoyed a fun weekend.
 In all, we only received one noise complaint from the guests under us, set off the fire alarm once while making bacon, yelled at Rambo for passing out early and played Scattergories with such a vengeance that we wondered if we would ever remain friends.
 This all means that we had a wonderful time.
 There are plenty of fabulous places to enjoy an inexpensive lunch in Mont-Tremblant and this is just a few of them, it all made for a splendid weekend.

 Our Rating: Splendid

-Tagged: Au Grain de Café, bistro, Breakfast, Brunch, Café, Candy Apples, Chemin de la Chapelle, Chocolate, Chocolaterie, Coffee, Creperie, Creperie Catherine, Crêpes, Dessert, Espresso, Fudge, Homemade Hot Chocolate, Kandahar, Laurentians, Mont-Tremblant, Nutella, Rocky Mountain, Rocky Mountain Chocolate Shop, Sandwiches, Splendid, St-Bernard Plaza, terrace
+Tagged: Au Grain de Café, Au Grain de Café Mont-Tremblant, bistro, Breakfast, Brunch, Café, Candy Apples, Chemin de la Chapelle, Chocolate, Chocolaterie, Coffee, Creperie, Creperie Catherine, Creperie Catherine Mont-Tremblant, Crêpes, Dessert, Espresso, Fudge, Homemade Hot Chocolate, Kandahar, Laurentians, Lunch Mont-Tremblant, Mont-Tremblant, Mont-Tremblant restaurant, Nutella, Rocky Mountain, Rocky Mountain Chocolate Shop, Rocky Mountain Mont-Tremblant, Sandwiches, Splendid, St-Bernard Plaza, terrace